Operated by former employees who volunteer their time. Not endorsed or supported by the company.

 No matter where you work, what your job situation, or how innocent your activities -- there are serious legal and privacy issues with using your employer's IT facilities for your personal business.
 The email accounts and files (and the email and file backup archives -- which may cover years) all legally belong to your employer, not to you.
 Important personal emails may be discarded as spam or phishing by the company firewall.
 There are also identity-theft and data-loss risks.

 Spinoffs and acquisitions can cause your personal email to go astray.
-For example, emails sent to HP Enterprise employees at hp.com rather than hpe.com after Sep 30, 2016 trigger an error message -- "Recipient address rejected: User unknown in virtual alias table" -- which may not be passed on to the sender (and implies that you have been laid off.)
+Emails to HP or HPE get this ominous reply: "Recipient address rejected: User unknown in virtual alias table" -- which may not be passed on to the sender (and may be interpreted unfavorably if it is passed on.)

 Even if you leave on good terms with your employer, your access to company systems and your company email account stop well before your last hour.
 Cases have been reported where it stopped -- without warning -- on the day before the last day... or even weeks earlier.
 Assurances from managers have proven to be irrelevant -- your manager does not have control over IT.